c0ntinua/hand_cut_web_assembly/loopy_post_1.md

 I'll just end here by saying it's been fun to work at such a low level.
 Printing out a number takes a little research and work!
 That's largely because the resources aren't plentiful.
 I can imagine someone even writing an introduction to programming using WA.
-It's be like C in that you'd deal with pointers, but maybe dealing with a virtual machine is also loving in a more rational universe, a nice place to start.
+It's be like C in that you'd deal with pointers, but maybe dealing with a virtual machine is to live in a more rational universe, a nice place to start.
 I think WA is better than the GWBASIC I started with.